sigreen-nokia/dino/README.md

 * chmod a+x /usr/local/sbin/dino.py
 * chmod a+x /usr/local/sbin/get_context.py

+## Can I run it locally on my laptop

+* Yes you run it elsewhere
+* If for example you run it on your laptop, it will prompt you for the api key and cluster fqdn as it can't derive them
+* Menu options using Deepfield API's will still work fine
+* Menu options using local tools, salt for example, will just fail with command not found, as they need the master node
+* This can be helpfull for customer without master node access, to learn how to use our API's

 ## How can I add new steps

 * edit the code yourself and commit to master